• Home

 Keys For Collectors

-• Black and white strip card set issued in 1922 with a total of 64 cards.
+• Black and white strip card set issued in 1922 with 64 cards.

 • Although Jefferson Burdick cataloged the set as a strip card issue, it was believed to have been issued with caramel candy. (source)